 Penn State established a Responsible Action Protocol in response to the University Park Undergraduate Association's campaign for a medical amnesty policy.
 Effective January 2018, the Responsible Action Protocol was updated and now reflects the following:

-A student who acts responsibly by notifying the appropriate authorities (e.g. calling 911, alerting a resident assistant, contacting police) AND meets one or more of the following criteria typically will not face University conduct action for his or her own use or possession of alcohol or drugs.
+A student who acts responsibly by notifying the appropriate authorities (e.g. calling 911, alerting a resident assistant, contacting police) AND meets one or more of the following criteria typically will not face University conduct action for their own use or possession of alcohol or drugs.
 However, the student will be required to attend an approved alcohol or drug education program, such as BASICS or the Marijuana Intervention Program (MIP); the fee will be waived.
 When the student's behavior involves other Code of Conduct violations (e.g., vandalism, assault, furnishing to minors) the additional behavior may be subject to conduct action.
-If a student exhibits a pattern of problematic behavior with alcohol or drugs, that student may be subject to formal disciplinary action.
+If a student exhibits a pattern of problematic behavior with alcohol or drugs, that student may be subject to formal conduct action.

 The criteria which invoke the Protocol are: